Stewed Tomatoes

 Fresh tomatoes and onion with other ingredients for stewed tomatoes.

-• Tomatoes – Any large tomatoes will do; see the Things to Know A section below for more on picking the best tomatoes.
+• Tomatoes – Any large, red ripe tomatoes will do; see the What to Know section below for more on picking the best tomatoes.

 • Butter